 One of the crucial elements of a disaster recovery plan is the team entrusted with implementing it.
 This team should consist of individuals from various departments within your organization, including IT, human resources, operations, and management.

-Lire également : What Are the Implications of Consumer Privacy Laws on UK Digital Advertising?
+A lire également : What Are the Implications of Consumer Privacy Laws on UK Digital Advertising?

 These individuals will be responsible for different aspects of the recovery process.
 For instance, the IT department will handle issues related to the organization’s systems and networks, while the HR team will manage communication with employees and other stakeholders.